onfido/onfido-android-sdk/ONFIDO_STUDIO.md

         is WorkflowUnsupportedTaskException ->
         // This happens when you are using an older version of the Android SDK.
 You can fix this by updating the SDK is WorkflowHttpException ->
-        // This happens when the SDK receives an error from an API call see [https://documentation.onfido.com/#errors](https://documentation.onfido.com/#errors) for more information is WorkflowUnknownException ->
+        // This happens when the SDK receives an error from an API call see [https://documentation.onfido.com/api/latest/#errors](https://documentation.onfido.com/api/latest/#errors) for more information is WorkflowUnknownException ->
         // This happens when an unexpected error occurs.
-Please contact [android-sdk@onfido.com](mailto:android-sdk@onfido.com?Subject=ISSUE%3A) when this happens else ->
+Please contact [android-sdk@onfido.com](mailto:android-sdk@onfido.com?Subject=ISSUE%3A) when this happens is WorkflowAbandonedException ->
+        // This happens when workflow run is abandoned.
+In this case a new workflow run has to be created else ->
         // Necessary because of Kotlin
     }